Why Dark Chocolate is Good for You: 5 Health Benefits + 5 Tips

 Chocolate is a very old food.
 Its history dates back to ancient Mexico, where it was first made during the time of the Aztecs.
 The Aztecs revered the cacao bean and considered it sacred.

 They believed that the cacao bean breathed and lived just like a human being, and so for them, it was also a symbol of life and rebirth.
-However, only high-ranking citizens were allowed to enjoy the dark treat.
+However, only high-ranking citizens were allowed to consume it.

 We now have many different types of chocolate – from dark to light – to choose from.
 However, even unprocessed chocolate products such as cacao or criollo chocolate can be healthy if they are of good quality.